Computer Repair & Maintenance

-CFSK is a partnership of communities, private sector corporations, civil society organizations, and international charities and development partners working together for the long-term good of the nation.
-We have established and signed working Memoranda of Understanding with Ministry of Education, Ministry of ICT, The National Treasury, Kenya Institute of Curriculum Development, KCB Foundation, Safaricom Foundation, Barclays Bank, Microsoft East Africa, Iway Africa, Access Kenya, Kenya Airways, Close The Gap, WorldLoop, Computer Aid International, e.t.c.
-Our considerable success is a directly attributable to this close partnerships, as a result of which an estimated 15Million young Kenyans now have access to information and communication technologies that they would have otherwise not accessed but for CFSK.
+Computers for Schools Kenya is a partnership of communities, private sector corporations, civil society organisations, and international charities and development partners working together for the long term good of the Kenyan nation.
+Our considerable success is directly attributable to this close public-private partnership, as a result of which an estimated 15,000,000 young Kenyans now have access to information and communication technologies that they would have otherwise not accessed but for CFSK.

 Dr. Thomas Musili

 In 2006, the CFSK e-Waste Management programme received special mention at the Conference of Parties to the Basel Convention – held at the United Nations Environment Programme Headquarters in Nairobi.
 The Government of Kenya Ministry of Environment and Natural Resources subsequently made a substantial grant to CFSK to develop the programme further.